 Masquerade – 10p

 Some people might find the idea of a masked party a bit weird, but in this slot game the masked symbol can switch and become something else.
 It means that you never know whether your spin is going to be a winner, with the Golden Masque symbol able to duplicate and spread across reels.
-The Royal Masque, meanwhile, offers a guaranteed win as it spreads across several of the reels.
+The Royal Masque, meanwhile, offers a potential win as it spreads across several of the reels.

 Wild Fight – 10p